gustmartins/Slice-Library/README.md

 + Requires nearly zero configuration!
 + Easy to install and use.
 + Helps you organize your views folder.
++ 30 directives to use!
 + Does not restrict you from using plain PHP code in your views.
 + Easy to learn and to get used to.
 + Caches files until they are modified!
++ Handles complex language string lines.
 + Provides you clear, thorough documentation.

 ## Requirements